 In our last blog post, we discussed why an online fan shop might be the sports fundraiser you’re looking for.
 Online fan shops give your fans an easy way to purchase your team’s iconic branded gear and apparel without requiring parent volunteers to man a table during games or your players to hawk t-shirts or sweatshirts in their school hallways.
 But not all team stores are the same.
 To ensure you get the most money for your team with the least amount of frustration on your part, we’ve put together this checklist of things to look for in an online fan shop for team sports fundraising.

-- A full selection.
-Because your fan shop is operated by a team dealer, your fans will have access to a much deeper selection of sizes, styles, and personalization options for branded gear than traditional sports fundraising options.
+- Because your fan shop is operated by a team dealer, your fans will have access to a much deeper selection of sizes, styles, and personalization options for branded gear than traditional sports fundraising options.

 More money-saving ideas for team sports

 Even the most successful school and league sports teams have to raise money to supplement their budget.
 If you’re looking for other ways to stretch your team sports dollar, you might find our free guide, “Cost Reduction Methods: A Guide for Reducing the Cost of Team Sports Gear, Apparel, and Uniforms,” helpful.
 Download it using the link below and feel free to share it with your team’s coach or athletic director.

 Share this Story